 In conclusion of the wide area of second language acquisition and learning based on explanation before.
 It can be noticed that there are three ways of second language acquisition based on scholars; they are natural, formal environment, and informal environment of second language acquisition and learning based on their role.
-In this research the researcher used informal environment to analysis the problem.
-The Indonesian student in East Barito regency learn English language as their second language not only in formal environment (classroom), but also from environment is in Youtube`s video.
+In this research, the researcher used informal environment to analyze the problem.
+The Indonesian student in East Barito regency learn English language as their second language not only in formal environment (classroom), but also from environment of the Youtube`s video.

 According to (Restianti, 2009) the language acquisition activities are characterized by the following: